iodepo/odis-arch/book/publishing/publishing.md

 will be developed.
 Note, this validation does not limit what can be in the graphs.
 Rather, it simply provides insight on to how well a given graph can be leveraged for a specific application.
-For this project, the application will be the OIH search portal.
+For this project, the application will be the ODIS search portal.

 Some initial development work for this can be found in the [validation directory](../validation/index.md)